Marmt-Group/guides/data/README.md

 ## Best Practices

+* Avoid automatic retries for non-idempotent operations.
+* Use at least once delivery with idempotent operations.
+* Use at most once delivery with non-idempotent operations.
 * Use stream processing for data which is not guaranteed to fit into memory.

 ### Streaming

-* Avoid automatic retries for non-idempotent operations.
-* Avoid storing messages with different schemas in the same topic or message queue.
+* Avoid storing messages with different schemas in the same topic or queue.
 * Keep messages as small as possible.
 * Use as few distinct resources (CPU, Postgres, S3, HTTP requests) as possible in each consumer.
-* Use at least once delivery with idempotent operations.
-* Use at most once delivery with non-idempotent operations.
 * Use constant memory to process streams when feasible.
 * When one message would perform more than one operation, instead have that message append a new message for each operation.